hypnosisfoundation/documentation/docs/litepaper/index.md

 #### On-chain and Off-chain Security

 Security and Audits are fundamentally for a trusted environment.
 We strive to continiously audit our official smart-contracts.
 We are currently working closely with industry-leaders such as Hacken, Chainsecurity and CertiK.
 Exploits and Vulnerabilities should be communicated over our issue tracker on github.
+Our official JSON-RPC API's are protected through an internal SSL and a JSON-Request Token.
+All of our Layer 2 Products inherit the security of the Layer 0 and 1 mainnnet.
+Validators are required to fulfill certain security measures.
+Wallet and Transaction-Adresses that do not behave correctly can be blacklisted through a governance proposal.

 > Note: We are currently working on a bug bounty platform.
 We will announce it as soon as we have tested it.